BY Mohammad Qasim Mewati

 Today, people do not hate Islam but hate those who follow it.
 We ourselves are guilty of the scenario and we are the one who smothered the light of our pure characters.
 This picture has emerged due to us.
 We are not going to gain much with such Juloos and tamashas.
 These events are not going to sail us to the shore.

-The 25 million Muslims of India, whether living in palaces or slums, are indulged in hitting the markets of all sorts of mischief.
+The 25 million Muslims of India, whether living in palaces or slums, are indulged in hitting the markets of all sorts of misdeeds.
 Muslims would have to understand that there is a difference between the moves played in chess from that of wrestling.
 The rigid characters of ours have been lost under the weight of evil deeds.

 From gambling under the roofs of ghettos to rake Muslims of rich backgrounds, their situation is fragile.
-When they consume Zakaat on hospitality, how will they show concern for those Muslim youths who are carried away from getting educated?
+When they consume Zakaat on hospitality, how will they show concern for those Muslim youths who are being carried away from getting educated?
 Who will save us from the monsters, ready to sell us out in the market of politics?

 I oblige to the Ulema who gave us the educational institutes and Madaaris, and to respect them I consider my duty.
 But what can one do when Zakaat is allocated on the commission basis? what can one do when this amount does not reach the destitute of our community?